 Why You’re So Awesome Journal

 With ego-boosting prompts (“You are awesomely talented at _____” and “You have the funniest _______”), it will be a breeze to think up more than a hundred reasons why your kid rocks.
-A one-of-a-kind Valentine’s Day gift he’s sure to cherish for many years to come.
-For a fun twist (and a gift that keeps on giving), present this hardcover book with only one entry, and then surprise him every morning at breakfast with an additional page filled in.
+It's a one-of-a-kind Valentine’s Day gift they're sure to cherish for many years to come.
+For a fun twist (and a gift that keeps on giving), present this hardcover book with only one entry, and then surprise them every morning at breakfast with an additional page filled in.
 Also available from this witty company is a book entitled “What I Love About You, Sis,” so he can share the accolades with a sibling.

-She can dress to impress during the cold, winter months with a pair of soft cotton tights that have mini metallic gold hearts flying all over the legs.
-Thanks to the neutral gray color, this pair will go with just about anything in her closet.
+She can dress to impress during the cold, winter months with a knit pair of graphic leggings that have playful hearts and sayings all over.
+Thanks to the black base color and multi-colored designs, this fun pair will go with just about anything in her closet.